phys-tools/pi-qmc/doc/sphinx/sho_example.rst

    \hat{H}=\frac{\hat{\rho} ^{2}}{2m}+(1/2)m\omega^{2}\hat{x}^{2}

-Where \hat{H} is the hamiltonian, \rho is the momentum, m is the mass, \omega is the angular velocity, and x is the distance from equilibrium.
 The kinetic energy of the quantum harmonic oscillator is represented by the first term while the stored energy is represented by the second term.
 This may seem complex at first glance, but upon further inspection, it becomes apparent that this Hamiltonian is nearly identical to Hamiltonian of a regular harmonic oscillator which is represented by the function

 .. math::
    :label: sho_rearrangedhamilt

    E=\frac{1}{2}mv^{2}+\frac{1}{2}kx^{2}

-Where E is the energy, m is the mass, v is the velocity, k is the spring constant, and x is the distance from equilibrium.
 In the Hamiltonian of a Quantum Harmonic Oscillator, the mass multiplied by the velocity can be substituted in place of the momentum and the first term can be rearranged to resemble the first term of the regular harmonic oscillator’s Hamiltonian.
 Similarly, the square root of the spring constant divided by the mass can be substituted in for the wavelength and the second term can be rearranged to resemble the second term of the regular harmonic oscillator.
 After both terms are rearranged, it becomes clear that the two Hamiltonians are identical.

 Eigenstates of the Simple Harmonic Oscillator